hughsk/web-audio-analyser/README.md

 #### `analyser = require('web-audio-analyser')(audio[, ctx])` ####

+Takes some form of `audio` as the first argument.
+This may be one of the
+following:

+* An `<audio>` element.
+* A `MediaStream` object created by calling `getUserMedia`.
+* Any kind of `AudioSourceNode`.

-Takes an `<audio>` element as its first argument - optionally, you can pass your own `AudioContext` instance too.
+Optionally, you can pass in your own `AudioContext` instance too. **Note** there may only be one instance of this per page, and if not supplied one will be created for you.

 #### `analyser.waveform([ui8array])` ####